 The costs of building an ADU over a garage will depend on quite a few factors.
 Some projects will require more labor or materials, and the complexity and amount of work required vary from one garage to another.
 Importantly, the existing structural foundations of garages vary and will certainly impact the costs of an ADU above garage.

-Here are a few things that will impact the costs of your ADU over garage project:
+Here are a few things that will impact the costs of your ADU above your garage project:

 - Adding an entire second story about the garage could require refinishing the entire exterior of the structure (stucco, siding, etc)